oisinmulvihill/evasion-docs/evasion/docs/source/evasion-viewpoint.rst

 and Javascript.
 This viewpoint also provides a single browser type to develop for.
 This means no CSS hacks are needed to support other browsers.
 If Firefox_ supports it you can use it!

-The Evasion viewpoint is generally a reference implementation and companies to to branch it and implement their own versions.
+The Evasion viewpoint is generally a reference implementation and companies generally branch it and implement their own versions.
 This allows you to customise the start or screen or further refine the interface.